Tulifanya Studio, Beverley Peden

 Printmaking is a passion...it is a labour of love.

-I limit the number of prints I do of each image to 20 or 30 prints, keeping the run small.
+I limit the number of prints I do of each image to 20 or 30 prints, with between 5 and 10 artist proofs, keeping the run small.
+I have, rarely, gone as high as 50 prints to an edition.
 I do not do second editions.
-This preserves the integrity of the value of prints which are purchased as original editions by ensuring that there are not more prints available than what is in the original run.
+I feel this practice preserves the integrity and value of prints which are purchased as original editions by ensuring that there are not more prints available than what is in the original run.

 The following are the methods I use in my studio to create prints.
 There is always something new to learn and try, so the experimentation aspect of printmaking is, to me, fascinating and very absorbing.
 I hope you will enjoy the results.